laghaout/computer-skills/README.txt

   - Clipping function (? to avoid "class imbalance"?)
 - Hallucination
 - Stemming
+- Reinforcement Learning from Human Feedback (RLHF): Align with human feedback
+  - Human labelers score a dataset of completions by the original model based on alignment criteria like helpfulness, harmlessness, and honesty.
+This dataset is used to train the reward model that scores the model completions during the RLHF process.
+  - The LLM generates several completions for the same prompt and then human labelers rank those completions.
+Those ranking score then drive the "reward" of the reinforcement learning algorithm.
 * [[https://pre-commit.com/][Pre-commit]]: Pre-commit hooks to facilitates CI/CD.
 * [[https://www.youtube.com/watch?v=0f3moPe_bhk][Poetry]]: Python packaging and dependency management ** Steps